ricardoariasalazar/Inventory-System/README.md

 # Inventory-System

-The inventory system simulates the stocking level and the revenue of Cantilever Umbrellas in an Australian firm.

 ### Assumptions
 1. The firm provides this product to its distributors together with a recommended retail price (RRP).